catseye/PL-GOTO.NET/tests/PLexceptGOTOdotNET.markdown

 Compiling
 ---------

-    -> Tests for functionality "Compile PL-{GOTO} to .NET Executable"
+    -> Tests for functionality "Compile PL-{GOTO} to .NET Executable and Run it"

-    -> Functionality "Compile PL-{GOTO} to .NET Executable" is implemented by -> shell command
+    -> Functionality "Compile PL-{GOTO} to .NET Executable and Run it" -> is implemented by shell command
-    -> "bin/PLexceptGOTOdotNET run %(test-file)"
+    -> "bin/PLexceptGOTOdotNET-run %(test-file)"

 (Ideally we should just re-use the tests above for "PL-{GOTO} Evaluation", but unfortunately the programs produced by the compiler have a different output